15. Unevaluated expressions (*)#

 ## sin(1.5707963267949)

-Sometimes we had rather quote the arguments passed:
+Sometimes we would rather have the arguments quoted:

 call("sin", quote(pi/2))